ESRS 2 is adopted by the European Commission by Regulation (EU) 2023/2772.

 Indicator number 9 Table #3 of Annex 1 and Indicator number 11 Table #1 of Annex 1

-ESRS S3-1 non-respect of UNGPs on Business and Human Rights, ILO principles or and OECD guidelines paragraph 17
+ESRS S3-1 non-respect of UNGPs on Business and Human Rights, ILO principles or OECD guidelines paragraph 17

 Indicator number 10 Table #1 Annex 1